Russia is concerned over oil tankers build-up in Bosphorus - RIA | Headlines

 Russia is concerned about a build-up of oil tankers in the Bosphorus Strait and is discussing the issue with insurance and transport companies, RIA cited Russian deputy foreign minister Alexander Grushko as saying on Wednesday.

-At least 20 oil tankers queuing off Turkey face more delays to cross from Russia's Black Sea ports to the Mediterranean as operators race to adhere to new Turkish insurance rules added ahead of a G7 price cap on Russian oil, industry sources said on Tuesday.
+At least 20 oil tankers queuing off Turkey face more delays to cross from Russia's Black Sea ports to the Mediterranean as operators race to adhere to new Turkish insurance rules added ahead of Europe's ship insurance ban and a G7 price cap on Russian oil, industry sources said on Tuesday.
 Turkish maritime authorities issued a notice seen by Reuters last month asking for additional guarantees from insurers that transit through the Bosphorus would be covered starting from the beginning of this month.

 "We are aware of this situation.
 Of course, it causes us concern from the point of view of the interests of our operators.
 This problem is being discussed with transport and insurance companies.
 After all, insurance companies insure, not the state," Grushko is quoted as saying.
 "If the problem is not solved, of course, there will be involvement on the political level."